 An investment is the acquisition of an asset for the purpose of generating income at some point in the future.
 Typically, in the U.S., investments can be made by two different kinds of investors: retail investors and institutional investors.
 Here, we take a deeper look at the differences between retail versus institutional investors and some of the potential advantages for each of these financial market participants.

 Retail investors are sometimes also called individual investors or retail traders.
 These are non-professional investors who purchase assets such as stocks, bonds, securities, mutual funds, and exchange traded funds (ETFs).
 They are only able to make these purchases by going through another party such as a brokerage firm, investment adviser, investment manager, or other financial professional.
-These are individuals who tend to be motivated to invest because they are looking to safeguard their future and build their personal wealth through an investing strategy.
+Additionally, they can use direct investment platforms and leverage technology like robo-advisors to assist with investing decisions.

 As retail investors and market participants tend to have a smaller purchasing power that stems from their personal earning ability, they also tend to invest in smaller amounts and trade less frequently than their institutional counterparts.
 According to a 2022 survey by Gallup, 61% of households in the US own individual stocks whether it be through mutual funds or retirement savings accounts like 401Ks or IRAs.
 Now that you know what a retail investor is, let’s take a look at a few of the potential advantages.